haoliangw/haoliangw.github.io/wavelets.md

 ## Classical Continuous Wavelet transform
+Before discussing the graph wavelet transform, we first need to know what is the wavelet transform.

 The classical continuous wavelet transform (CWT) is construct from the **mother wavelet function $\psi(x)$**, which is a wave-like function that will burst for a short time and then quickly die away.
 To generate a continuous family of wavelets, we simply scale and translate the mother wavelet by a continuous scaling factor $s>0$ and a continuous translation factor $a$:

 $$\psi_{s,a}(x)=\frac{1}{s}\psi(\frac{x-a}{s})$$